 If meat is regularly consumed in your household then it’s probably something you’re either thinking about giving to your baby or have already started serving them.

-So you may be wondering how frequently you should give meat to your little one.
+So you may be wondering how frequently you should give it to your little one.

 Experts recommend that babies and toddlers, just like the rest of the household, should only eat meat 2-3 times per week.

 How Often Should Babies Eat Meat?

 Meat is an excellent source of iron, zinc and protein, all of which are essential for your baby’s growth.

 However, there are adverse health effects to eating too much of the stuff (especially red meat), which include a higher risk of developing asthma and obesity.